Thomas Campbell (Australian politician)

-Thomas Joseph Campbell (b.
-1845 Maghery, County Armagh, Northern Ireland and d.
-6 November 1885 in Townsville, Queensland) was a politician in colonial Queensland.
+Thomas Joseph Campbell (1845 – 6 November 1885) was a politician in colonial Queensland.
 He was a member of the Queensland Legislative Assembly from 1884 to 1885, representing the electorate of Cook.

 Early life

 Campbell was the son of John and Catherine Campbell (née Johnson).

 Politics

 In August 1883 at a public meeting in Mackay, Queensland, Campbell condemned the policies of the then Premier, Sir Thomas McIlwraith, and informed those present that he had great faith in Sir Samuel Griffith who was subsequently elected Premier of Queensland in November 1883.

 Campbell was declared insolvent on 27 July 1885 and he tendered his resignation from the parliament.
 As had occurred on a previous occasion when a member was declared insolvent, it was thought proper for the Queensland Parliament to move that the seat be declared vacant by reason of the insolvency of the member.
 On 4 August 1885 the then Premier, Samuel Griffith, moved: "That the seat of Thomas Campbell hath become and is now vacant by reason of the insolvency of the said Thomas Campbell since his election and return to serve in this House as one of the members for the electoral district of Cook."
 The question was put and passed.